GummyGuppy/Svelte-Component-Library/README.md

+## Prerequisites

+- Tailwind CSS
+- A Svelte file you wish to add this component to

 ## Card

 Note that Image on line ***15*** and Icons on ***35-38*** must be either imported or replaced in order to properly format the Card.